czou-1107/dagger/README.md

 ```

 Not only is there boilerplate, it's not immediately clear how the inputs and outputs
-interaction with other transforms.
+interact with other transforms.
 Instead, the transformation can be represented as:
 ```
 def ab(a, b):
     return a + b

 def a2(a):
     return a ** 2